philwestwell/tesco-vending-machine/readme.md

 #todo
 1. Develop product compartment
+2. Check Maven build
-2. Review responsibilities of classes and refactor as appropriate so that the code is easy to change.
+3. Review responsibilities of classes and refactor as appropriate so that the code is easy to change.
 Design principles to consider
 * Separate what changes from what stays the same
 * Classes should be open for extension but closed for modification
-3. Add BDD tests
+4. Add BDD tests
-4. Run PITest mutation test tool to test the tests
+5. Run PITest mutation test tool to test the tests
-5. Run static code analysis tool
+6. Run static code analysis tool
-6. Incorporate as part of CI Build
+7. Incorporate as part of CI Build